 1. Women leaders will paint the future

-A woman who is currently not in a leadership role can be a daunting prospect entering such a high-profile role with current stigmas that may be attached.
-In turn, this could push away the younger generation from striving to break down barriers.
+It can be daunting for women who have not yet been in a position of leadership to take on such a high-profile role due to the stigmas attached to it.
+This could push away the younger generation from striving to break down barriers.

 2. Unique transformational ideas will be brought to the front